sandeep-singh-79/WorkingWithJSModules/README.md

 # WorkingWithModules
-This Repository is for the Working with JavaScript Modules Pluralsight course.
+This Repository is a fork/clone for the Working with JavaScript Modules Pluralsight course.